Testing $\Lambda$CDM With Dwarf Galaxy Morphology: Overview of Observational and Simulational Data

 In this section we give a brief description of both the observational and simulational data used in this paper.
 Further details can be found in Refs. \cite{2012AJ....144....4M, Fitts:2016usl, Hopkins:2017ycn,2018arXiv180606891M,2018arXiv180606889M}.

-We are using the observational data compiled by McConnachie \cite{2012AJ....144....4M} as well as updated parameters from the MegaCam survey in Ref. \cite{2018arXiv180606889M} as a measure of dwarf galaxy properties.
-Of these catalogs, we take only the dwarfs that have been classified as spheroidal galaxies and for which a velocity dispersion has been resolved.
-We also remove galaxies with strong evidence of irregular structure and tidal stripping \cite{2018arXiv180606889M, Koch:2008wx, Fellhauer:2006jr,Okamoto:2008td} as we are considering dwarfs which can be well-modeled with ellipsoidals.
-This amounts to 17 satellites of the Milky Way, 6 satellites of Andromeda, and 2 isolated dwarfs in the Local Group.
-Ref. \cite{2018arXiv180606891M} in particular reports structural parameters for fits to exponential, Plummer, King, and Sersic models.
-Though these parameters are not especially sensitive to the choice of profile, for consistency we will use the Plummer ellipticities and half-light radii in this work.
+We are using the observational data compiled by McConnachie (\cite{2012AJ....144....4M}) as well as updated parameters from the MegaCam survey in Ref. \cite{2018arXiv180606889M} as a measure of dwarf galaxy properties.
+Of these catalogs, we take only the dwarfs that have been classified as spheroidal galaxies and for which a stellar velocity dispersion has been resolved.
+We also remove galaxies with strong evidence of irregular structure and tidal stripping (\cite{2018arXiv180606889M, Koch:2008wx, Fellhauer:2006jr,Okamoto:2008td}) as we are considering dwarfs which can be well-modeled with ellipsoidals.
+This amounts to 18 satellites of the Milky Way, 6 satellites of Andromeda, and 2 isolated dwarfs in the Local Group.
+Ref.~\cite{2018arXiv180606891M} reports structural parameters for fits to exponential, Plummer, King, and Sersic models, though only Milky Way satellites are considered.
+In contrast, Ref.~\cite{2012AJ....144....4M} provides structural parameters for Milky Way, Andromeda, and field dwarfs for an inconsistent set of profiles.
+We will use the Plummer structural parameters when possible in this work, though the primary parameter of interest is the ellipticity $\epsilon$, and reported parameters demonstrate that it are not particularly sensitive to choice of profile.
 These dwarfs span from 30 - 900 kpc in heliocentric distance, from $10^3 - 10^7 M_\odot$ in stellar masses, from $10^6 - 10^8 M_\odot$ in dynamical masses, and reflect a variety of formation histories.
+While the two catalogs are in excellent agreement with each other, for galaxies that appear in both sets (the Milky Way satellites) we take parameters from the more recent analysis.
+Table~\ref{tab:obsgals} lists the galaxies, parameters, and associated references used in this study.